-24 dead in Maoist attack on police convoy in India
+25 dead in Maoist attack on police convoy in India

 This is the second attack on CRPF troops in Chhattisgarh in less than two months.
 In March, 12 officers died in a suspected Maoist attack on another convoy in the same district.

-The death toll in Monday's incident equaled that of a 2013 attack on a government motorcade that killed 24 and injured more than 30.
+The death toll in Monday's incident compares to a 2013 attack on a government motorcade that killed 24 and injured more than 30.

 Long-running insurgency

-According to the New Delhi-based Institute for Conflict Management, Maoist groups are currently active in 156 districts of 13 states across India.
+According to the New Delhi-based Institute for Conflict Management (ICM), Maoist groups are currently active in 156 districts of 13 states across India.

 Former Indian Prime Minister Manmohan Singh once described Maoist rebels -- who are well organized and trained -- as the country's "gravest internal security threat."